davidtchiu/davidtchiu.github.io/teaching/cs261/lab4.interface/index.md

 Let's go ahead support these longer codes as well.
 The algorithms are very similar to UPC's, so aspects of the UPC validator algorithms can be reused!

 - Create a subclass of `UPCValidator` called `UPC13Validator`.
-There are no instance variables or constructors for this class;  everything it needs, it's already inheriting from `UPCValidator` via the `protected` and `public` keywords.
+There are no instance variables or constructors for this class;  everything it needs, it's already inheriting from `UPCValidator`!

 - Override the `loadSequence()` method first.
 It should set the `LENGTH` instance variable in the superclass to 13 (you have direct access to it from this class), and then simply call the superclass' `loadSequence()` method, because the `payload` and `checksum` extraction algorithms are exactly the same as before.